Information for IAM Student Employees

-Employees will get two warnings for unacceptable behavior.
-Students will be terminated if a third infraction occurs.
+Employees will get one verbal warning and two written warnings for unacceptable behavior.
+If the behavior continues your employment with the department will be terminated.
 Violence in the workplace is never tolerated.
 Acts of violence will result in immediate termination, no warnings!

 Infractions include but are not limited to: